Joseph II, Holy Roman Emperor: Administrative policies

 When Maria Theresa died, Joseph started issuing edicts, over 6,000 in all, plus 11,000 new laws designed to regulate and reorder every aspect of the empire.
 The spirit of Josephinism was benevolent and paternal.
 He intended to make his people happy, but strictly in accordance with his own criteria.

-Joseph set about building a rationalized, centralized, and uniform government for his diverse lands, a hierarchy under himself as a supreme autocrat.
-The personnel of government was expected to be imbued with the same dedicated spirit of service to the state that he himself had.
-It was recruited without favor for a class or ethnic origins, and promotion was solely by merit.
+Joseph set about building a rationalised, centralised, and uniform government for his diverse lands, a hierarchy under himself as a supreme autocrat.
+The personnel of the government were expected to be imbued with the same dedicated spirit of service to the state that he himself had.
+It was recruited without favor for class or ethnic origins, and promotion was solely by merit.
 To further uniformity, the emperor made German the compulsory language of official business throughout the Habsburg Monarchy, which affected especially the Kingdom of Hungary.
-The Diet of Hungary was stripped of its prerogatives, and not even called together.
+The attempted imposition of German was among the factors which contributed to the beginning of the Hungarian linguistic renewal movement.
+The Diet of Hungary was stripped of its prerogatives and not even called together; Joseph even refused to have himself crowned with the Holy Crown of Hungary (as doing so would have required him to pledge to uphold the rights and privileges of the nation).
+Because of this, he is commonly known in Hungary as the "Hat-wearing King" (Hungarian: kalapos király).

 As privy finance minister, Count Karl von Zinzendorf (1739–1813) introduced a uniform system of accounting for state revenues, expenditures, and debts of the territories of the Austrian crown.
 Austria was more successful than France in meeting regular expenditures and in gaining credit.
 However, the events of Joseph II's last years also suggest that the government was financially vulnerable to the European wars that ensued after 1792.

 The Emperor also attempted to simplify the administration of his dominions, often a patchwork of states united in personal union by the Habsburg monarch.
-As an example, in 1786 he abolished the separate administration of the Duchy of Mantua, merging it with the neighbouring Duchy of Milan.
-Local opposition to the change forced his successor Leopold II to reverse this measure and restore the duchy in 1791.
+As an example, in 1786, he abolished the separate administration of the Duchy of Mantua, merging it with the neighbouring Duchy of Milan.
+Local opposition to the change forced his successor, Leopold II, to reverse this measure and restore the duchy in 1791.